fabric8io/fabric8-platform/README.md

 ## Github Organisations

-There are lots of github repositories which make up the full platform.
+There are lots of github repositories which make up the full platform!

+To make things easier to navigate we've created a few different organisations to contain the various parts of fabric8:

 * [fabric8-analytics](https://github.com/fabric8-analytics) the Fabric8 Analytics projects
 * [fabric8-ide](https://github.com/fabric8-ide) the Fabric8 IDE projects (e.g. Eclipse Che related repos)